FernleafSystems/Shield-Security-for-WordPress/readme.txt

 > <strong>Shield + iControlWP</strong><br />
 > If you have multiple sites, then Shield [combined with iControlWP](http://icwp.io/shld8), takes the pain out of managing your websites, and covers your security, daily backup (and restore), and updating plugins/themes

+= The New Shield Pro =

+As of 23rd November 2017, Shield Security now has a Pro version.
+But, it's important to know that anything we consider standard website security *will always be free* - no upgrade necessary.

+For the equivalent of just $1/month:
+1. Exclusive Pro customer email support.
+1. Support for working with 3rd party plugins e.g. Woocommerce and Easy Digital Downloads.
+1. Exclusive early access to new security features
+1. Text customisations for visitors.
+1. No manual Pro plugin downloads - we handle this all for you automatically.
+1. (coming soon) Import/Export of options across sites.
+1. (coming soon) Improved Audit Trail logging
+1. (coming soon) Improved performance
+1. (coming soon) Statistics and Reporting
+1. (coming soon) Select individual automatic plugin updates

+Learn more and go Pro at [our One Dollar Plugin store](http://icwp.io/ab).

+= Our Mission =

 All the wonderful features of how we protect you and your site are set out below in detail, but there are a few things about us, that you should know first:

 * We're on a mission to liberate people who manage websites from unnecessarily repetitive work, and by 2022 we want to